whage/thesis/thesis.md

 \pagenumbering{arabic}

 # Introduction, personal motivation
+The first languages I worked with were dynamic scripting languages.
+Software development was a process of trial-and-error with the error part happening only when I ran my programs.
-After having worked only with dynamic languages for a few years, when I first started using staticly typed languages (C# and Java in my case) I was struck by how much their type system and typechecker helped write code more effectively and more confidently.
+When I first started using staticly typed languages it was more difficult but also much more rewarading.
+The static type system helped write code more effectively and more confidently.
-The type system forced me to think more thoroughly, it gave me confidence when changing large parts of the program.
+It forced me to think more thoroughly, it gave me confidence when changing parts of the program.
-It was a different, a much more pleasant way of writing software than I had done before.
+It was much more pleasant to write software like this.
 I became more and more interested in the possibilities of static checking and type systems.
-I started wondering what features do other programming languages provide that could increase programmer productivity and software quality.
+I started wondering what features other programming languages provide that could further increase programmer productivity and software quality.
 This curiosity led me to choosing type systems as the topic of this work.